abesto/clox-rs/web/help/preface.md

 ## The Webby Bits

 This webpage is almost fully built in Rust, using the [yew](https://yew.rs/) framework - it's basically React, but in Rust.
 The editor is [Monaco](https://microsoft.github.io/monaco-editor/), via the [rust-monaco](https://github.com/siku2/rust-monaco) bindings.
 Output is collected via the [`log`](https://docs.rs/log/latest/log/) crate in the compiler / VM, and displayed on the right using a custom log formatter.
-This text is compiled at build time from markdown using `pandoc` to HTML and included as raw HTML.
+This text is compiled at build time from markdown using `cmark` to HTML and included as raw HTML.

 ## Notes